margolisj/go-supreme/readme.md

 * Replace logging with: https://github.com/rs/zerolog - 9/29
 * Figure out how much time jitter adds to retry, we probably want this kept to a minimum - 9/29
 * Task Update: - 10/2
-  * Add and use task Id in logging- 10/2
+  * Add and use task Id in logging
-  * Set task status during everything - 10/2
+  * Set task status during everything
-  * Move checkout make it work off task log instead of with ID int - 10/2
+  * Move checkout make it work off task log instead of with ID int
 * Add support to generate multiple binaries - 10/2
 * Go over with spell check - 10/2
 * Settings support for different checkout sleep speeds via settings file - 10/2
 * Add Licensing and Server Authentication - 10/3
-* Add map of all categories
+* Add map of all categories - 10/3
+* Update log-stats to use taskID and command line - 10/4
+* Bug fixes - 10/4
+  * Fix unlabled logging that should be there
+  * Add log to print item information
+  * If ATC is false should kill task
+  * Add validity check for items and other fields

 ## Objectives